Automatic Contraction of Unstructured Tensor Networks: Numerical Experiments

 As a final one-dimensional example, consider the disordered 1D Ising model in which each of $h$ and $J$ are drawn independently per site from identically distributed random normal distributions with unit variance.
 This model does not have an analytic solution to compare against and is not translation symmetric, and so while the transfer matrix method is applicable many other tensor network methods are not.
 Figure~\ref{fig:ising1Ddisordered} shows the free energy per site for this model as a function of the number of sites.
 These results were produced using the entropy contraction sequence heuristic (see Appendix~\ref{appen:contheur}), no tree optimization, and an SVD truncation accuracy of $10^{-3}$.

-Each point in this figure represents a distinct sample drawn from the distribution characterizing the model.
+Each point in Figure~\ref{fig:ising1Ddisordered} represents a distinct sample drawn from the distribution characterizing the model.
 Note that the variation between neighbouring points decreases with increasing system size.
 This is expected because larger systems in effect average over a larger number of replicas of the system.
-Once more the run time is almost independent of the sample, and only shows a strong dependence on system size.
+Once more the run time is almost independent of the sample, and only shows a dependence on system size.